 Table 6–1.
 Six Aims for Healthcare Improvement

 Safe health care is care free of errors that cause injuries to patients (Institute of Medicine, 2000, pp. 18-40).
 A clinical team is a safe team if it avoids giving patients the wrong medication, failing to diagnose cancer or other diseases at an early stage, performing surgery on the wrong (unintended) body part, and so on.
 Many medical treatments carry known risk, for example, the risk of infection following high-dose chemotherapy for various cancers.
-When the risk is justified by the potential benefit for the patient, the ...
+When the risk is justified by the potential benefit for the ...